-In light of the return of wolves to the Pacific West, California, Oregon, and Washington are taking major steps to help wolves recover.
-Washington and Oregon have developed state wolf conservation and management plan.
+As wolves continue their return to the Pacific West, California, Oregon, and Washington are taking critical steps to help wolves recover.
+In 2005, Oregon completed a state wolf conservation and management plan.
 It went through a five-year review process in 2010 where tweaks were made to the plan.
 Another anticipated review process was to take place in 2015, and this has now been delayed by nearly three years with little indication as to the next steps for completing this review process.
 In 2011, Washington completed their state wolf conservation and management plan.
 California released its final wolf conservation plan in late 2016.
 Though wolves are only just beginning to recover in California, an administrative petition to list the wolf under California’s Endangered Species Act was filed by conservation groups in early 2012 and after two years of public hearings, reports from the state agency, significant public testimony and scientific peer reviews, the state fish and game commission voted in June of 2014 to fully protect wolves as a state-endangered species.

 Wolves once roamed through parts of California’s Coastal Range, however, in the early 1900s, hunters decimated wolves’ natural prey and, eventually with the help of state-enacted bounties, eradicated wolves.
 By the middle of the 1920s, wolves were completely eradicated from the state, with the last trapped wolf documented in 1924.